jeremyreeder/leks/README.md

 parts (separating them with hyphens) and (coming soon) explain the meaning of each.
 All standard prefixes, suffixes, and grammatical word endings (excluding verb conjugations) are currently supported.
 Compound roots are not yet separable.
-The breakdown given by Leks is based on just one plausible interpretation, the first one that Leks found.
+The breakdown given by Leks is for just one plausible interpretation, the first one that Leks found.
 In cases of ambiguity, such as "ek-sendo" vs "eks-endo", the future intention is to list each possibility.